Nonviolent protest makes revolution unstoppable by changing the incentives of the oppressor.

 Without the ability to launder his moral revulsion, the oppressor must either face the truth or tell progressively more egregious lies.

-The choice thus changes back from
+The choice thus changes from

 Codified nonviolent revolution